hush2/ecom1_ci/readme.md

 # ecom1_ci

-This is the CodeIgniter version of Larry Ullman's [Knowledge is Power](http://ecom1.dmcinsights.com), from his book [Effortless E-Commerce with PHP and MySQL](http://www.larryullman.com/books/effortless-e-commerce-with-php-and-mysql).
+This is the CodeIgniter version of Larry Ullman's e-commerce demo [Knowledge is Power](http://ecom1.dmcinsights.com), from his book [Effortless E-Commerce with PHP and MySQL](http://www.larryullman.com/books/effortless-e-commerce-with-php-and-mysql).

 ### Features